 Following the wars of the 1860s, East Coast tribes were threatened with confiscation of their lands by the New Zealand government.
 To avoid this threat Māori leaders negotiated the surrender of some lands to the Crown, and they agreed to a Native Land Court investigation of titles in the area.
 In 1869 the Poverty Bay Commission began granting title to land in the area, excluding those who had fought against the Crown after 1863.
 Some tribes of Tūranganui-a-Kiwa suffered more than others in this exercise.
 In the 1870s the Repudiation movement, which opposed further sale of Māori land, spread to Poverty Bay.

 Tūranganui-a-Kiwa tribes were represented in the New Zealand Pioneer Battalion, which brought together Māori troops to fight in the First World War.
-They again provided men for the 28th New Zealand (Māori) Battalion in the Second World War.
-Kīngi Āreta Keiha of the Rongowhakaata, Te Aitanga-a-Māhaki and Te Aitanga-a-Hauiti tribes commanded the battalion for a time in 1943.
+They again provided men for 28 (Māori) Battalion in the Second World War.
+Kīngi Āreta Keiha of the Rongowhakaata, Te Aitanga-a-Māhaki and Te Aitanga a Hauiti tribes commanded the battalion for a time in 1943.
 Patriotic activities during the wars, and the rehabilitation of servicemen afterwards, gained considerable local support, often under the leadership of women such as Hēni Materoa Carroll and Lena Matewai Ruru.
 Initiatives such as the Māori Women’s Welfare League, established after the Second World War, also had a strong following among Tūranganui-a-Kiwa tribes.

 Te Rūnanga o Tūranganui a Kiwa